Maria Anna Victoria of Bavaria: Dauphine

 Prior to her marriage to the dauphin, there was a proxy ceremony in Munich on 28 January 1680; the couple would meet for the first time on 7 March 1680 in Châlons-sur-Marne.
-She was the first dauphine of France since Mary, Queen of Scots married Francis II of France in 1558.
+She was the first dauphine of France since Mary, Queen of Scots, married Francis II of France in 1558.

 Upon her marriage, Maria Anna took on the rank of her husband as a Fille de France (Daughter of France); this meant that she was entitled to the style "Royal Highness" and the form of address Madame la Dauphine.

-When she first arrived in France, Maria Anna made a good impression with her good French.
+When she first arrived in France, Maria Anna made a favorable impression with her good French.
 When she entered Strasbourg, she was addressed in German, but interrupted the greeting by saying, "Gentlemen, I speak French!"
 The impression of her appearance, however, was not as good, and she was called "terribly ugly".
 Others said that although she may not have been beautiful, she did have personal charm.

 As soon as she married the dauphin, Maria Anna was the second most important woman at court after her mother-in-law, Queen Maria Theresa, consort of King Louis XIV.
 When the queen died in July 1683, Maria Anna ranked as the most prominent female at court and was given the apartments of the late queen.
 The king expected her to perform the functions of the first lady at court, but her ill health made it very difficult for her to carry out her duties.
 The king was completely unsympathetic to her situation and accused her falsely of hypochondria.

 Her husband took mistresses, and she lived an isolated life in her apartments, where she spoke with her friend and confidant Barbara Bessola in German, a language her husband could not understand.
-She was close to a fellow German - and the second Wittelsbach - at court, Elizabeth Charlotte of the Palatinate, the wife of the king's younger brother Philippe.
+She was close to a fellow German – and the second Wittelsbach – at court, Elizabeth Charlotte of the Palatinate, the wife of the king's younger brother Philippe.
 She was said to be depressed having to live at a court where beauty was so much prized, not being beautiful herself.

-Elizabeth Charlotte, Madame Palatine claimed in her letters that Madame de Maintenon did not wish for the Dauphine to gain influence at court, and that she bribed Barbara Bessola to keep her isolated from society, while in parallel her lady-in-waiting Marguerite de Montchevreuil arranged for the Dauphine's maids-of-honours (Marie-Armande de Rambures and Louise-Victoire de La Force) to keep the Dauphin entertained and become his lovers.
+Elizabeth Charlotte, Madame Palatine said in her letters that Madame de Maintenon did not wish for the Dauphine to gain influence at court, and that she bribed Barbara Bessola to keep her isolated from society, while in parallel her lady-in-waiting Marguerite de Montchevreuil arranged for the Dauphine's maids-of-honours (Marie-Armande de Rambures and Louise-Victoire de La Force) to keep the Dauphin entertained and become his lovers.